logto-io/logto/README.md

 # Logto

-🤘 Logto helps you quickly focus on everything after signing in.
+🤘 Logto[^info] helps you quickly focus on everything after signing in.

 **Main Features**